dimojenko/RADtools/README.md

 files are saved in the user's Camera Roll folder and a resized image is displayed in a pop-up window when captured.
 There are also modules which can be imported or used as scripts to perform the DOV or IQTF image captures with a GUI.

+If running as a script, use a Microsoft shell.

 ## DOV Assistant
 This is a GUI intended for use with tests on the DOV test fixture.
 This GUI combines a widget